astralfrontier/chaosfrontier-org-wiki/games/pa-brazil/session-0.md

 > Willow: We saved the life of someone important, either to the city or to us.
 Who was it?
 Why are they important?

 We saved a former superhero at a place where Levi volunteers.
-Mr. Auster's old crony, some old inventor dude.
+Mr. Auster's old crony, some Gold Generation inventor dude.
 Statler & Waldorf style relationship.
 Waldo/In-Cog-Nito.

 > Riptide: We totally broke some major rules to win the fight.
 What rules did we break?
 Whose rules were they?

+PA students are supposed to not use their powers without teacher supervision.

 > Leviathan: Our victory secured an important resource for A.E.G.I.S.
 What was it?